shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

  In this module, you will learn to work with M365 groups, Microsoft Planner, Forms, Power BI.
 You will also explore through Microsoft Endpoint Manager.

-# Exercise 1: Types of Groups in M365
+#  Types of Groups in M365

 1. In the Groups section of the Microsoft 365 admin center, you can create and manage different types of groups: